-Picking the right organic solvent is critical for graffiti removal because using the wrong agent could lead to discoloration of the masonry material, which would create a far more challenging problem than just removing the unwanted spraypaint.
-In addition to that, some organic solvents come with notable health risks and require special safety equipment to use and apply safely.
-Because of this, only a professional masonry restoration professional should use organic solvents as a method of graffiti removal.
+Picking the right organic solvent is critical because the wrong agent could lead to more than simply removing the graffiti; certain chemicals when introduced to masonry could cause widespread discoloration of the stone, serving only to add more challenging problems than simply removing unwanted spray paint.
+Additionally, some organic solvents come with notable health risks and require special safety equipment to use and apply safely.
+Because of this, only a professional team of building restoration experts, like those in our Salt Lake City office, should attempt to use organic solvents as a method of graffiti removal.

 A Liquid Poultice

-An alternative to using organic solvents is to use a liquid poultice, which is a specialized cleaning agent that is designed to clean acid-sensitive surfaces.
-This makes it an ideal material to clean brick, stone, and stucco.
-It is particularly good at getting into the pores of masonry materials and clearing out unwanted paint particles.
-Still, using a liquid poultice incorrectly can still have negative side effects for the health and appearance of masonry, especially if too much is used or if it is applied too rigorously.
+An alternative to organic solvents, a liquid poultice is a specialized cleaning agent that is designed to treat acid-sensitive surfaces.
+This makes it an ideal material for cleaning historic masonries, such as brick, stone, and stucco.
+It is particularly good at seeping into more porous materials and clearing out unwanted paint particles.
+This method does not come without its own set of trials, however.
+Using a liquid poultice incorrectly, much like any other chemical treatment, can still result in negative side effects for both the health and appearance of masonry, especially if the person applying uses too much or doesn’t have a gentle touch.

-While we stated above that you can’t really do much to prevent graffiti from happening, you can mitigate the effect that it has on your masonry by sealing the materials with protective coatings.
-These sealings make it harder for the spraypaint to stick to the walls.
-It also makes it much easier to clean off graffiti in the future, to the point where you could train general cleaning staff to do so, rather than relying on a professional masonry restoration specialist.
+While graffiti may be considered a fact of life, not all methods need to be purely reactionary.
+One can mitigate the effects of paint-based vandalism by sealing the masonry by applying protective polymer coatings.
+This sealing agent does more than just make it harder for the spray paint to stick to the walls.
+It also makes it much easier to clean off graffiti in the future, to the point where you could train general cleaning staff to do so, rather than relying on a professional building restoration specialist.

 - Protection from UV rays that would fade the stone